WayneBrown/learnwebgl2/_sources/12_advanced_rendering/02_hidden_surface_removal.rst

 Fine Grain Control of a Depth Buffer ....................................

-WebGL provides tools for fine grain control its z-buffer (*depth buffer*) for special rendering problems.
+WebGL provides tools for fine grain control of its z-buffer (*depth buffer*) for special rendering problems.

 * :code:`gl.depthMask(bool flag)` : Enables or disables writing to the *depth buffer*.